Balloon boy hoax: Guilty plea

-Post conviction developments
+Post-conviction developments

 On January 7, 2010, Richard Heene began to claim in media interviews that he only pleaded guilty to prevent his wife's potential deportation.
 In a 2015 interview with Today, Heene repeated the claim that the incident was not a hoax.
 In a 2019 interview with ABC News, the Heene family continued to maintain that the incident was not a hoax, with Mayumi Heene claiming to have confessed out of fear of deportation.
-On December 23, 2020, Governor Jared Polis issued pardons to the Heenes, saying they had already "paid the price in the eyes of the public" and that it was time for Colorado to move on from the case.

 In an interview with the family for 5280, Mayumi brought forth handwritten notes for her attorney recounting the days preceding the event.
 In them, she details the original plan was to have Falcon hide in the basement, where the family would discover him and call off the search.
 However, Falcon instead hid in the attic above the garage, creating genuine confusion and genuine tearfulness at their reunion.
 When 5280 confronted Richard about the existence of the notes, he reacted angrily towards Mayumi, during which she admitted to fabricating the story in the handwritten notes to save her family's reputation.